Analytify/wp-analytify/readme.txt

 == Changelog ==

+= 1.2.4 - 2015-12-24 =
+* New Feature : Cache dashboard based on Profile selection
+* Bug Fixed   : Code cleanup and indentation

 = 1.2.3 - 2015-12-06 =
 * Bug Fix     : Don't load statistics for draft/trash/new posts.
 Load only for Published posts/pages.
 * Bug Fix     : Update Notice messages for settings page.